django-commons/django-typer/doc/source/extensions.rst

 nothing about each other to add their own behavior to the same command.
 If there are conflicts they are resolved in INSTALLED_APPS order.**

-To do this we have to abandon the class based interface and place our extensions in a module other than ``commands``.
+To do this we have to abandon the class based interface and place our plugins in a module other than ``commands``.
 Let us suppose we are developing a site that uses the backup and media app from upstream and we've implemented most of our custom site functionality in a new app called my_app.
 Because we're now mostly working at the level of our particular site we may want to add more custom